 Manchester Community College is committed to providing equal access to students with disabilities in accordance with the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.

 Disabilities services at MCC are designed to help you develop strategies that will help you succeed in college.
 Our services will help remove obstacles to the learning process that are related to your disability.
-Ultimately, our aim is to provide you with the same opportunity to learn as any other student on campus.
+Ultimately, our aim is to provide reasonable accommodations to provide you with the same opportunity to learn as any other student on campus.

 Assistive Technology and Software

 The following assistive technology is currently available:

 - FM System: For students with a hearing impairment; this device enables the student to hear what the professor is saying.